kpolatchek7/portfolio/README.md

 # Contents of project repository

+Raw data:

+LLShark-Tiburon.pdf: IATTC metadata
+PublicLLSharkMt.csv: Contains effort and retained catch data by species measured by weight (metric tons)
+PublicLLSharkNum.csv: Contains effort and retained catch data by species measured by number of individuals caught

+R scripts:

+data_processing.R: contains the data and packages loaded, and what steps were taken to tidy the dataset

+Processed data:

+clean_shark_catch_data: contains data after adjusting latitude/longitude column names
+clean_number_sharks_caught: contains tidy data after filtering out weight data and adjusting shark species column names

 # Column names of clean data (number_sharks_caught)

-Year: Year the longline was set/hauled
+Year: Year the longline was set/hauled <dbl>
-Month: Month the longline was set/hauled
+Month: Month the longline was set/hauled <dbl>
-Flag: Flag of the country owning the longline
+Flag: Flag of the country owning the longline <chr>
-Latitude: Latitude of the center of the 5°x5° cell
+Latitude: Latitude of the center of the 5°x5° cell <dbl>
-Longitude: Longitude of the center of the 5°x5° cell
+Longitude: Longitude of the center of the 5°x5° cell <dbl>
-Hooks: Number of hooks set
+Hooks: Number of hooks set <dbl>

 #Remaining columns contain retained number of sharks broken down by species

-Blue
+Blue <dbl>
-Blacktip
+Blacktip <dbl>
-Silky
+Silky <dbl>
-Mako
+Mako <dbl>
-Oceanic_whitetip
+Oceanic_whitetip <dbl>
-Shortfin_mako
+Shortfin_mako <dbl>
-Hammerhead
+Hammerhead <dbl>
-Thresher
+Thresher <dbl>
-Requiem: unidentified sharks belonging to family Carcharhinidae
+Requiem: unidentified sharks belonging to family Carcharhinidae <dbl>
-Miscellaneous_species: unidentified sharks which may include an extensive list of species detailed in the metadata
+Miscellaneous_species: unidentified sharks which may include an extensive list of species detailed in the metadata <dbl>